Hyperbolic actions of higher-rank lattices come from rank-one factors: Classification of actions on hyperbolic spaces

-\end{claim} As $G$ is of higher rank, we know that $N>1$ and in particular, we get that $\pr_i(\Gamma)$ is dense in $G_i$.
+\begin{proof} As $G$ is of higher rank, we deduce from \S\ref{sub:step_2.5_rank_1_factor} that $N>1$ and in particular, we get that $\pr_i(\Gamma)$ is dense in $G_i$.
 Hence, in the metric $d_i$ any pair of points is connected by a $(1,1)$-quasi-geodesic, and to prove the claim it suffices to show that sequences that are bounded in $G_i$ are bounded in $(\Gamma,d)$.
 In other words, it suffices to show that any sequence $\{\gamma_j\}$ in $\Gamma$ for which $\{\pr_i(\gamma_j)\}$ is precompact in $G_i$, one has

-Recall that we denote the $G_i$-boundaries by $(B_i,\nu_i)$; let us drop the subscript $i$ from $\nu_i$ and let $\mu=\phi_*\nu\in\Prob(\partial X)$ be its pushforward.
+Let $\mu=\phi_*\nu_i\in\Prob(\partial X)$ be the pushforward of the measure $\nu_i$ on $B_i$.
 By the metric ergodicity of $B_i$, $\mu$ has no atomic part.
-Indeed, if it had we would get a countable invariant subset of $\partial X$ and upon endowing it with the discrete metric, in view of the metric ergodicity of $B_i$, we will conclude that this set contains a single point which is $\Gamma$ invariant, contradicting our assumption that $\partial X$ is fixed point free.
+Indeed, if it had we would get a countable invariant subset of $\partial X$ and upon endowing it with the discrete metric, in view of the metric ergodicity of $B_i$, we will conclude that this set contains a single point which is $\Gamma$-invariant, contradicting the hypothesis.

 By Lemma \ref{lem:boundary_to_bounded}, we have a $\Gamma$-map